MEPP-team/MEPP2/Readme.md

 and integrate new filters as plugins.

-It allows to **process and visualize both static (and dynamic) 3D surface meshes, with color attributes and texture information** or **point clouds with color attributes**.
+It allows to **process and visualize both static (and dynamic) 3D surface meshes, with color attributes, texture informations and normals** or **point clouds with color attributes and normals**.
 It is intended for engineers, researchers, but also for students thanks to a simple use, facilitated by the proposed architecture and extensive documentation.